Kong/kong-confluent/Kong Upstream mTLS Plugin and Kafka - Docker/Kong Upstream mTLS plugin and Kafka - Docker.md

-# Kong Konnect Enterprise and Kafka Upstream mTLS plugin - Docker
+# Kong Enterprise and Kafka Upstream mTLS plugin - Docker

 ## Overview
 Event streaming allows developers to build more scalable and loosely coupled real-time applications supporting massive concurrency demands and simplifying the construction of services.

 At the same time, API management provides capabilities to securely control the upstream services consumption, including the event processing infrastructure.

-This Tech Guide will walk you through the integration between Kong Konnect Enterprise and Kafka Event Streaming.
+This Tech Guide will walk you through the integration between Kong Enterprise and Kafka Event Streaming.
 We're going to expose Kafka to new and external consumers while applying specific and critical policies to control its consumption, including API key, OAuth/OIDC and others for authentication, rate limiting, caching, log processing, etc.

 ## System Requirements